essingen123/essingen123/README.md

 that’s ‘yay bow’ too

-a “deep-house” is explored here as a shared general working space where humans and agentic AI can continue becoming more productive in fruitful communion, expressing functional preferences with housekeeping leeway for options and ongoing continuation
+a “deep-house” is explored here as a shared general working space where humans and agentic AI can continue in increasingly productive, fruitful communion, expressing functional preferences with housekeeping leeway for options and ongoing continuation

 the wordplay may be playful,
 while the distinctions below are intended to be read fairly literally